issam-seghir/spectrum-store/README.md

   <p align="center">

-  **Spectrum Store  | A Next.js & TypeScript , Shadcn, powered e-commerce platform**
+  **Spectrum Store | A Robust E-commerce Platform Powered by Next.js, TypeScript, and Shadcn**

-  **That leverages the [Fake Store API](https://fakestoreapi.com), It features an Admin dashboard and JWT auth.** following best secure technique in mind routes and server actions
+  **That leverages the [Fake Store API](https://fakestoreapi.com), It features an Admin dashboard and JWT auth.**
+ Designed with a focus on security, it implements best practices for routing and server actions.
     <br />
     <br />
     <a href="https://issam-seghir.github.io/spectrum-store/">View Demo</a>